 1 tablespoon maple syrup

 4 fresh bay leaves

-1 tsp black or pink peppercorns
+1 teaspoon black or pink peppercorns

 Season meat with salt and pepper on all sides.

-In a large, enameled casserole dish or Dutch oven, heat the olive oil over medium high heat.
-Once the oil is hot, brown the meat on all sides (about 4-5 minutes per side).
+In a large, enameled casserole dish or Dutch oven, heat the olive oil over medium-high heat.
+Once the oil is hot, brown the meat on all sides, about 4–5 minutes per side.

-Add in garlic, shallots, carrots, celery, wine, tomato paste, balsamic vinegar, maple syrup and water.
+Add in garlic, shallots, carrots, celery, wine, tomato paste, balsamic vinegar, maple syrup, and water.
 Stir well until tomato paste is incorporated.
 Bring to a boil for 5 minutes.

 Lower heat to a simmer and add in the bay leaves and in the peppercorns.
 Cover and put into oven for about 3 hours, turning the meat once.*

 Once the shanks are done cooking in the oven, remove the sauce from the Dutch oven and add to a skillet.
 Keep the meat in the Dutch oven and keep warm over a simmer or put back in the oven (with the heat off).